Eric Herschmann: Advisor to Donald Trump

-Herschmann served as one of President Trump's attorneys during his first impeachment trial in 2019 and 2020, giving several presentations in the U.S. Senate chamber.
+Herschmann met Trump through his friend, Jared Kushner.
+He served as one of President Trump's attorneys during his first impeachment trial in 2019 and 2020, giving several presentations in the U.S. Senate chamber.

 In August 2020, he left his firm to join the White House with the title Senior Advisor to the President, with a portfolio described as "hazy" by The New York Times.
 While at the White House, Herschmann was involved in the Hunter Biden laptop controversy, providing a reporter from The Wall Street Journal with emails allegedly from Hunter Biden's laptop.

 Towards the end of Trump's term, Herschmann was involved in high-level meetings about possible investigations into voter fraud in the 2020 elections.
 After his White House tenure ended, Axios reported on one such meeting Herschmann attended in the Oval Office.
 "Do you even know who the fuck I am, you idiot," he is reported to have asked former Overstock.com CEO Patrick M. Byrne, who was in the meeting suggesting election conspiracy theories to the president, only to have Byrne mis-identify Herschmann as White House Counsel Pat Cipollone.
 According to the account, Byrne suggested using "guys with big guns and badges" to seize voting machines and Herschmann responded, "What are you, three years old?"
 With respect to Trump election lawyer Sidney Powell's self-described "release the Kraken" strategy to overturn the election, Herschmann reportedly asked her rhetorically, "Are you out of your fucking mind?"